unixextremist/coolestmotherfuckingfetch/README.md

+# coolest motherfucking fetch.

+- THE BEST fetch you will ever need in JUST 28 lines, WHO NEEDS ANYTHING MORE!?

-# coolestmotherfuckingfetch
+# what it has

-super cool fetch in 28 lines
+- os!?
+- kernel!?
+- uptime!?
+- shell!?
+- ram!?